AlexandrAnatoliev/project-euler/Problem1/README.md

 ```

 Check out [README.md](../README.md) for more
-detailed instructions how to make a pull request.
+detailed instructions on how to make a pull request.

 Feel free to ask any questions here if you have
 some problems!